perfsonar/docs/_sources/install_debian.txt

 Step 6: Register your services
 -------------------------------

-In order to publish the existence of your measurement services there is a single file you need to edit with some details about your host.
-You may populate this information by opening **/etc/perfsonar/lsregistrationdaemon.conf**.
+In order to publish the existence of your measurement services there is a single file with some details about your host.
+You may edit this information by opening **/etc/perfsonar/lsregistrationdaemon.conf**.
 You will see numerous properties you may populate.
 They are commented out meaning you need to remove the ``#`` at the beginning of the line for them to take effect.
-The properties you are **required** to set are as follows:
+However in most cases, the defaults of this file will be suitable and you should not need to make any changes.
+The auto-discovery directives indicate whether the system automatically determines the value of any property not manually set in this file.
+The properties you may additionaly set are administrative data like for example administrator's name, email, site_name, city, country, latitude, longitude, etc. None of them are required but it is highly recommended you set them since it will make finding your services easier for others.
+More information on the available fields can be found in :doc:`config_ls_registration`.

+After configuring the registration daemon you need to start it using the following command:
 ::

-    ##Hostname or IP address others can use to access your service
-    #external_address   myhost.mydomain.example

-    ##Primary interface on host
-    #external_address_if_name eth0

-and the other entries (administrator_email, site_name, city, country, latitude, longitude, etc.) are **highly recommended**.

-In the example above remove the leading ``#`` before external_address and external_address_if_name respectively.
-Also replace *myhost.mydomain.example* and *eth0* with the values relevant to your host.
-There are additional fields available for you to set.
-None of them are required but it is highly recommended you set as many as possible since it will make finding your services easier for others.
-More information on the available fields can be found in the configuration file provided by the installation.
+	/etc/init.d/perfsonar-registrationdaemon start

 .. _install_debian_step7: